PhilippeDoucette/Flying-Robot/README.md

 The RTF Drone exposes a serial port via the Telemety connector, which is unused as the drone ships from the factory.
 Remove the plastic cover to expose the connector:

 rosserial_arduino can be installed on the drone so that the Arduino becomes a standard ROS node.
+The net result is that the RTF Drone is now a flying robot.